dhbahr/cenit_doc/integrations/mailchimp_integration.md

 ##Schema

-CenitHub has a pre-defined Mambers Schema:
+Cenit.io has a pre-defined Mambers Schema:

 ```json
 {